git-account/AsciiArtify/doc/Concept.md

+Key Takeaway
+Kind is your choice for CI/CD and testing Kubernetes conformance with multi-node setups.

+K3d is your choice for speed, low resource usage, and rapid PoC development.

+Minikube is your choice for beginners and using a system that closely mirrors a full-featured, single-node local cluster with easy add-ons.

 | Feature | Kind (Kubernetes IN Docker) | K3d (K3s in Docker) | Minikube |
 |---|---|---|---|
 | Supported OS & Arch | Linux, macOS, Windows (Any OS running Docker).
 Supports amd64, arm64. | Linux, macOS, Windows (Any OS running Docker).
 Supports amd64, arm64. | Linux, macOS, Windows.
 Relies on VM drivers (VirtualBox, Hyperkit, etc.) or Docker.
 Supports amd64, arm64. |